 - Otosaka, Tomoko.
 "A Study of the Hong-hua-si Temple Regarding the Relationship between the dGe-Lugs-Pa and the Ming Dynasty."
 Memoirs of the Research Department of the Toyo Bunko.
 52: 69-101.
 33pp.

-Collections of Tibetan Gazetteers in Chinese, Difang Zhi 地方志
+Tibetan Gazetteers in Chinese, Difang Zhi 地方志

 - Chen Zhanqi, ed.
 Xizang jiu fang zhi, 30 vols.
 Beijing: Quan guo tu shu guan wen xian suo wei fu zhi zhong xin, 2004.